RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Getting-started.md

+*Note:* You'll need the full build to load .proto data.
+NOPARSE builds are able to load JSON only.

 #### Loading .proto files

-You'll need the full build to load .proto files.
 To load a .proto file, use:

 **API:** `ProtoBuf.loadProtoFile(source[, callback[, builder]]):Builder|undefined`